11.28 Dispositional Hearing

 2. Relatives with legal standing or other custodial adults;

-5. CASA worker if one has been assigned; and
+5. The Court Appointed Special Advocate (CASA) if one has been assigned; and

-4. Requests, as needed, the presence of individuals, to include the following, who may be called upon to care for the child or work with the family due to the fact that the dispositional hearing focuses on the future well-being of the child:
+5. Requests, as needed, the presence of individuals, to include the following, who may be called upon to care for the child or work with the family because the dispositional hearing focuses on the future well-being of the child:

 1. Public health officials;